l-michalik/MICHALIK/Retrieval-Augmented-Generation/README.md

 - **Technologies**: Python, FastAPI, Pinecone, Haystack, SentenceTransformers, HuggingFace TGI, Uvicorn
 - **Takeaways**: Combining document conversion, semantic search, and LLMs in a pipeline makes it easy to build scalable QA systems over custom PDF data.

+### Project 10 (Rag with GGemma and VectorMongoDB)
+- **Goal**: Generate sentence embeddings from movie plot summaries using a pre-trained transformer model.
+- **Key Learnings**: Shows how to clean data and apply NLP embeddings with SentenceTransformers.
+- **Technologies**: datasets, pandas, sentence-transformers
+- **Takeaways**: Useful pattern for embedding text data for NLP or search applications.

 ---

 ## 🔄 Shared Concepts & Reusable Patterns